Confirmation I

 * Students need be on time and prepared to participate with his/her book and materials.
 In case of late arrival, stop by the office before going to class.

 * All cell phones and electronic devices must be left alone and silenced during class time and especially at Mass.
 You will be asked to stow your device if you’re caught using it.
 If you must take a call due to an emergency during class, please notify your Catechist.
 Any device may be confiscated by your Catechist if it interferes with their lesson.
-You may retrieve any confiscated devices from the Religious Formation Office.
+You may retrieve any confiscated devices from the Religious Formation Office for $10.
 All proceeds go directly to the parish and affiliated charities.

 * Hall roaming is prohibited.
 Any additional time spent out of class under the guise of using the restroom is unacceptable.
-You will be required to submit your cell phone/device to your Catechist upon going to the restroom and you can pick it back up when you return.

 * Please observe our security policy noted on our website.
 You must enter and exit the building through the entrance located at the Parish Hall on 2301 Zanzibar Rd.